norlab-ulaval/template-norlab-project/.junie/guidelines.md

 TNP is a template repository for code-related research projects.
 It’s meant to help kick-start repository creation by enabling software engineering research-oriented best practice.

+## Repository Guidelines Instructions

+1. First, review and learn _A2G Framework Guidelines_ specified in `.junie/ai_agent_guidelines/guidelines.a2g_framework.md`.
+2. Then review the remaining repository guidelines below.

 ## Prime directive:

-Always comply with guidelines and instructions.
+Always comply with _A2G Framework Guidelines_, _Repository Guidelines_ and _AI operator_ instructions.

-## Repository Guidelines Instructions

-- First, review _A2G Framework Guidelines_ specified in
-  `.junie/ai_agent_guidelines/framework/guidelines.a2g_framework.md` for additional guidelines.
-- Then proceed with the remaining repository guidelines instructions.

 ## Repository Organization